 - Cannes (Apart from its natural sights, Cannes is well known for its annual Cannes Film Festival, Midem, and Cannes Lions International Festival of Creativity)

 - Dijon (One of the best cities in France, famous for its mustard and town center designated as UNESCO World Heritage)

 - Lille (A cultural hub near the border with Belgium)

-- Lyon (The third largest city in France, situated close to the Alps and to the Mediterranean)
+- Lyon (The third largest city in France, situated close to the Alps and the Mediterranean)

-- Marseille (A port city in southern France famous for its Bonne-mère, its Vieux-Port, and its Château d’If)
+- Marseille (A port town in southern France famous for its Bonne-mère, its Vieux-Port, and its Château d’If)